 Presenters: Carlene Dingwall and Karyn Henkel

-This opening session explores the internal and systemic forces that keep us from engaging in grief work.
-Together, we’ll consider what happens when grief has no place to go, and how mourning can open the door to deeper connection with ourselves and others.
-With resources, guided conversation, and practical tools, Carlene and Karyn will share approaches for integrating grief work into both personal and professional life.
-As longtime collaborators and counselors, they bring deep experience in supporting groups navigating disconnection and destabilization.
+October 30, 2025.
+The series’ opening session explored the internal and systemic forces that keep us from engaging in grief work.
+Presentation of grief research and cultural understanding of grief led into guided discussion to look at what happens when grief has no place to go, and how mourning can open the door to deeper connection with ourselves and others.
+Carlene and Karyn shared approaches for integrating grief work into both personal and professional life.
+As longtime collaborators and counselors, Carlene and Karyn brought their experience in supporting groups navigating disconnection and destabilization.

 Presenters: Yvette Perreault and Cathy Walker

-Yvette Perreault and Cathy Walker of Good Grief Care bring decades of experience supporting groups through transitions, losses, and critical events.
+November 6, 2025: Yvette Perreault and Cathy Walker of Good Grief Care have decades of experience supporting groups through transitions, losses, and critical events.
 Originally developed during the HIV/AIDS epidemic, Yvette’s When Grief Comes to Work has since expanded to include harm reduction, street-level health care, intimate partner violence, and other frontline contexts.
-This session will address the complexities of traumatic loss and explore ways organizations can acknowledge and respond to grief within their systems and cultures.
+This session addressed the complexities of traumatic loss and ways that organizations can acknowledge and respond to grief within their systems and cultures.

 Handiwork: Making Peace with Grief |